Timgill987/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+I learned that Express is liek the react for the backend.
+You can still make middleware components and import them like react.
+I appreciate the same methods here in backend as we have them in the front end on this topic.

 - [ ] Describe Middleware?

+middleware is virtually almost all code writen in the backend. good examples are validation functions, req,res, and next().

 - [ ] Describe a Resource?

+a resource as we know it now is a data table.

 - [ ] What can the API return to help clients know if a request was successful?

+a status code (200)

-- [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications? separating topics into their own category of data for instance. genres of music, rock, pop, country, ect.

 ## Minimum Viable Product